 It is normal in Germany to obey the traffic rules.
 Even pedestrians do not cross a street on red light when the street is empty and car traffic seems far away or simply is not visible for a longer time.
 It is widely regarded as very rude to cross a red light by foot when children are able to watch adults jaywalking.
 Others will scold offenders and if police are in the vicinity, they will often reprimand or even douse out a fine.

 Adults on bicycles should stick to the road or dedicated paths while young children are allowed to ride on the pavement.
 Some cyclists however, frequently flout the law with impunity, contesting with pedestrians for control of the city’s sidewalks.
 Remember, Germans tend to walk relatively slow and pedestrians on shared bike paths have priority.

-The German motorways (Autobahnen) are famous for having no speed limit.
+The German motorways (Autobahnen) are famous across the globe for having no speed limit.
 That is partly a myth, since for many years vast stretches are in fact regulated.
 Sometimes, where it is free to speed, a slower driver may remain in the outer lane.
 It is forbidden to overtake on the inside.
 Grin and bear it; this is not the US.

 German society took an early stance on recycling, which has also helped prevent discarded rubbish.
 Apart from smokers and late-night drinkers, people here usually don’t litter.
 Some exceptions unfortunately include open recreational areas and dog’s excrement.
 Some say the former is down to youths, the latter old ladies that cannot bend down.